DeepThinkers-Rrsearch/back-end/README.md

    DEBUG=false
    ENVIRONMENT=production
    ALLOWED_ORIGINS=https://yourdomain.com
+   PYTHONUNBUFFERED=1
+   PIP_NO_CACHE_DIR=1
    ```

 3. **Deploy**:
    Railway will automatically detect the configuration and deploy your app.

+### Option 2: Docker Deployment (For Build Issues)

+If you encounter build timeout errors, use Docker deployment:

+1. **Enable Docker in Railway**:

+   - In your Railway project settings
+   - Go to "Build" section
+   - Select "Docker" as the build method

+2. **The Dockerfile will handle the build process automatically**

 ### Manual CLI Deployment